Scobiform/farright-map/README.md

 ## Contributing ##

 Feel free to contribute to this project.
+You can find more information on how to contribute in the following links:

 - [Project Kanban Board](https://github.com/users/Scobiform/projects/8)
 - [Discussions](https://github.com/Scobiform/farright-map/discussions)